playhubstudio/public-api/docs/v1.1/general/languages.md

 # Supported Languages

 We support languages based on the ISO 639-1 standard.
+We use locales (ISO 3166-1) in our Public API requests and Games.
+Please send locale code in lowercase e.g. cs_cz, en_us, es_es, etc...
-The following locales are supported, structured by region and including the corresponding country names:
+The following languages  are supported, structured by region and including the corresponding country names:

 ## Europe